 The Melanaus are thought to be amongst the original settlers of Sarawak; they make up 6% of the population.
 Today most of the Melanaus community are either Muslim or Christian, though they still celebrate traditional animist festivals such as the annual Kaul festival.

-Concentrated mainly on the West end of Borneo, the Bidayuhs make up 8% of the population in Sarawak.
-The Bidayuhs speak a number of different but related dialects.
-Some Bidayuhs speak either English or Sarawak Malay as their main language.
-While some of them still practice traditional religions, the majority of modern-day Bidayuhs have adopted the Christian faith.
+Concentrated mainly on the West end of Borneo, the Bidayuh make up 8% of the population in Sarawak.
+The Bidayuh speak a number of different but related dialects.
+Some Bidayuh speak either English or Sarawak Malay as their main language.
+While some of them still practice traditional religions, the majority of modern-day Bidayuh have adopted the Christian faith.

 300g medium prawns

 1 small chicken (about 1 kg)

 500 ml coconut milk

 Juice of 1 lime

 Salt and sugar to taste

 oil for cooking

 500 g beehoon or yellow noodles, blanched in hot water before serving